hx2A/py5website/tutorials/py5-modes.rst

     import py5

 Next, the ``settings`` function.
-Here you will configure special sketch settings, such as the window size.
+Here you will configure special Sketch settings, such as the window size.
 In this example the window size is 300 pixels wide and 200 pixels tall.
 Almost always you'll have a ``settings`` function similar to this one.

 Notice the call to the :doc:`size` function has a "``py5.``" prefix.
 All of the py5 methods and fields are module level attributes.